joshuapbritz/NgxStateMachines/README.md

 ### To-Do

-- Add decorator for state specific properties
+- ~~Add decorator for state specific properties~~
 - Generate a state machine schema based on the machine's given states
-- Detailed error handling
+- More detailed error handling